JacobMcDonnell/QDME/README.md

 ## Intro

 QDME is a simple MIPS emulator written in C. Currently the binary file must be manually created, eventually this will change.
+QDME will use the native byte order of the machine.
+[QDMA](https://github.com/JacobMcDonnell/QDMA), the assembler written for this emulator, also assembles based on the host byte order.

 ## Instructions
 |Instruction|Type|Action|